Carronade: Early use

+Decline

 In the 1810s and 1820s, tactics started to place a greater emphasis on the accuracy of long-range gunfire, and less on the weight of a broadside.
 Indeed, Captain David Porter of USS Essex complained when the navy replaced his 12-pounder long guns with 32-pounder carronades.

+In the 1840s, the Royal Navy leased several carronade-armed clippers from Jardine, Matheson & Co. in 1840 to supplement the steamships it used against Qing dynasty China during the First Opium War.

+The carronade was a popular armament among Anglo-American opium traffickers.
+Its light weight meant that opium traffickers could maintain both speed and asymmetrical force projection in Asia.

-The carronade disappeared from the Royal Navy from the 1850s after the development of improved methods for building cannon by William George Armstrong and Joseph Whitworth.
+The carronade disappeared from the Royal Navy in the 1850s, after improved methods for building cannons had been developed by William George Armstrong and Joseph Whitworth.
 Carronades were nevertheless still used in the American Civil War in the 1860s.
 The last known use of a carronade in conflict was during the First Boer War.
 In the siege of Potchefstroom, the Boers used 'Ou Griet', an antique carronade mounted on a wagon axle, against the British fort.

 Design

 The original design of the carronade included a different type of mounting on a wooden carriage, where the cannon itself had a projecting loop on the bottom that was pinned to the gun carriage, which was fastened to the side of the ship, with a pivoting mounting which allowed the gun to be rotated, while rearward recoil was contained, sometimes with a slider carriage.
 In some versions, a wedge was placed underneath the chamber to control elevation, while in later versions an elevating screw was used.

 Carronades had a chamber that was one-caliber smaller than the bore; for example, an 18-pounder carronade had its chamber bored equal to a 12-pounder.
 This reduced the weight of the cannon, but also had the effect of reducing the velocity of the cannonball, and hence range.
 A factor mitigating the deficiency in range was that carronades could be bored with a much tighter windage than long guns, so that more of the propellant went to moving the shot, rather than bypassing it.